MargaretKrutikova/margareta.dev/content/books/index.md

 - The Psychedelic Explorer's guide, Jamed Fadiman
 - The selfish gene

+### Recommendations from Malice

+- The Righteous mind, Jonathan Haidt
+- The Machiavellians, Defenders of freedom.
+James Burnham (politics)
+- Ayn Rand, The Fountainhead (psychology and ethics)

 ### Reading

 - Free Will, Sam Harris.
 June-July 2021